esteriella/solidity-advanced/Audit-Project/README.md

 ## Conclusion

 The contract, though simple, exhibits a vulnerability that may result in inadvertent data storage.
-However, rectifying this issue is a straightforward endeavor.
+However, rectifying this issue is a straightforward task.
 It entails removing the redundant pointer, superfluous variable, and enhancing the 'store' function for structured assignment.
 The proposed adjustments ensure data security and contract robustness.

 ## Author